SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 The structure of the template is shown in Fig. 3.

-First of all, we can see a correspondence between the Depository presented in the process and the area provided by raw\_materials and browsable\_source: indeed, these two folders will be moved in order to instantiate the Depository, once they have been loaded, the former with the original materials, just as they have been found or submitted, the latter with a first revision of the source code, made accessible through the GitHub web interface, e.g., archives should be decompressed, code transcribed from pictures, etc.
+First of all, we can see a correspondence between the Depository presented in the process and the area provided by ``raw_materials`` and `browsable_source`: indeed, these two folders will be moved in order to instantiate the Depository, once they have been loaded, the former with the original materials, just as they have been found or submitted, the latter with a first revision of the source code, made accessible through the GitHub web interface, e.g., archives should be decompressed, code transcribed from pictures, etc.

-The source folder is provided as the starting point for the creation of the Source Code *Git* repository, in the curation phase.
+The `source` folder is provided as the starting point for the creation of the Source Code *Git* repository, in the curation phase.
 The curator has to recognize each major version of the code, and refactor it accordingly
 - one separate folder per each version.
 To create the Source Code